Andes107/Tower_defense_game/readme.md

  You are going to form a team of three to work on a project.
 The project is about writing a computer game tower defense (TD).
 Every fraction of second a monster will be generated at the starting position.
 These monsters will move towards the end-zone.
 Once a monster reaches the end zone the game ends and the player lose the game.
 To avoid the monster reaching the end-zone, the player can use the resources earned in the game to build different types of tower that attacks and destroys monsters.
 You are given a skeleton code written in Java 11 that allow you to build one tower on the map and generate one monster.
 This skeleton does not really do anything and you may actually change everything you are given in the project (including not using the skeleton code at all).

-You are advised to read this document carefully and ask your question on Piazza (access via Canvas).
-We will answer your questions promptly.
+~~You are advised to read this document carefully and ask your question on Piazza (access via Canvas).
+We will answer your questions promptly.~~

- There are 3 tasks for each group to complete.
+~~There are 3 tasks for each group to complete.
 Each student should complete one of the tasks.
 For students enrolled in COMP3111H, there is some additional requirements on the task that you have subscribed.
 Each task has a full mark of 15 and it be converted to a maximum of 16 points of your course total (`mark / 15 * 16`).
 For COMP3111H students the maximum possible score will be 25, however, it will be converted to a maximum of 16 points of your course total (`mark / 25 * 16`).
-Thus, the maximum possible marks for regular task and H task are the same.
+Thus, the maximum possible marks for regular task and H task are the same.~~

-The task specifies what should be done but there are still a lot of details unspecified.
+~~The task specifies what should be done but there are still a lot of details unspecified.
 We deliberately not specify those details in the implementation and allow students to fill the missing gaps.
 However, to make sure the game would make sense and meet our expectation, we define a set of game physics that your team must follow.
 If your team fail to follow those physics marks will be deducted.
 At any time if you and your teamate wish to clarify with a particular task requirement, you should ask on Piazza.
-TAs who responsible for grading will only read the clarification written on Piazza.
+TAs who responsible for grading will only read the clarification written on Piazza.~~

-About group formation, you are allowed to team up with students enrolled in different sessions. **However H class students can only team up with H-class students (L1 or L2).**
+~~About group formation, you are allowed to team up with students enrolled in different sessions. **However H class students can only team up with H-class students (L1 or L2).**~~

-Apart from the implementation of the tasks, there are some other requirements on the project such as documentation, testing, design patterns.
-They will be stated after the task specification.
+~~Apart from the implementation of the tasks, there are some other requirements on the project such as documentation, testing, design patterns.
+They will be stated after the task specification.~~

-Noted that the some tasks are in a hierarchy structure.
+~~Noted that the some tasks are in a hierarchy structure.
 No point will be awarded if the parent task is not completed.
-Points are given in all-or-nothing fashion.
+Points are given in all-or-nothing fashion.~~

  ## System Requirements

- ### Game Physics

- Regardless how you implement the game, there are some ground rules that need to follow.
-If your task has violated these physics, penalty may be applied to individual or to the whole group.
-So please take extra attention to these rules.

- ##Tower:
- * A tower can only be placed on one grid, not crossing the border.
- * The game must not allow a player to build a tower if the player does not have enough resource to build it.
- * Each grid can contain at most one tower.
-When it contains a tower, it cannot contain any monster.
- * No tower shall be able to move.
- * A tower must have at least the following information: attack power, building cost, shooting range.
- * A tower cannot attack a monster that is outside its shooting range.
-When we judge a monster is inside a tower's shooting range, the following distance will be used: the Euclidean distance between the center of the grid of where the tower is built and the center of the monster.
- * When there are multiple possible monster a tower can shoot (in range), it should always choose a monster that is nearest to up-left corner of the end-zone ((440, 0) in our demo).
- * It is allowed that multiple towers shoot at a monster at the same time even through only one tower is needed to kill it.
-This is likely to happen.

-###3111H:
- * After building a tower, all monsters on the map should have at least one valid path move toward the end-zone.
-Thus, the game must not allow a player to build a tower to trap a monster.

- ##Monster:
- * A monster is modeled as a point which should be roughly the center of its icon/grid.
-In other words, a monster has a size of 1px by 1px.
- * A monster is always moving from a grid to an adjacent grid either horizontally or vertically.
- * The health point (HP) of a monster will be deducted by the attack power of the tower attacking it.
-When HP is less than or equal to zero a monster is killed.
- * When a monster is killed it must be removed from the arena, a certain amount of resource will be given to the player.

-###3111H:
- * A monster will never move toward a grid with a tower.
-If a monster is already on its way to a new grid and a part of the monster body is already insider the grid, no tower will be allowed to be built on this new grid.
+### Rules applies to COMP3111 groups only.
+ * There are two different colors of grids - green or white.
+A green grid can only contain a tower.
+A white grid can only contain monsters.
+Both kinds of grids may cannot change its color in the middle of the game.
- * Each grid can contain any number of monsters as long as it does not contain a tower.
+ * A white grid can contain any number of monsters.

-##Distance:
+ * The game is a turn-based game.
+In each turn, a player will need to click the button `Next Frame` to run.
+Then each monster will move certain distance, according to its attributes and status.
+Each tower may or may not fire, depends on its individual position, attributes, and status etc. In between two clicks of `Next Frame` the player may also allowed to build or destroy towers, whenever resources are enough.
+ * When the word `time` is every used in the task description (e.g. 2.iii) , it refers to one *frame* (a click of `Next Frame`) or several frames.

+ ## Rules applies to COMP3111-H groups only.
+ ## Tasks (16 points of project Total)

+ ##Distance (Game Physics):
  * All distance used in the game should be referred as Euclidean distance, in pixels (px).
  * The width and height of the Arena is 480 px-by-480 px.

- ##Events:
+ ##Events (Game Physics):
  * All operations by the player must be done by mouse.
- ###3111H:
+ ##Events (Game Physics) (3111H):
 * The game is a time-based game.
 The button `Next Frame` would NOT be tested in grading.
 It will be served as a debug button for your own interest.
 There are two methods to start the game: by clicking `Simulate` or `Play`.
 In either mode monsters will be automatically generated and the monsters will move towards the end-zone, towers will automatically fire if any monsters are in its shooting distance.
 In `simulate` mode, player is only allowed to build tower before the simulate button is clicked.
 Once the button is clicked, the player will no be clicking any button until the game is over.
 In `play` mode, the player is allowed to build or to upgrade tower when the game is running.

-### Rules applies to COMP3111 groups only.
- * There are two different colors of grids - green or white.
-A green grid can only contain a tower.
-A white grid can only contain monsters.
-Both kinds of grids may cannot change its color in the middle of the game.
- * A white grid can contain any number of monsters.
- * The game is a turn-based game.
-In each turn, a player will need to click the button `Next Frame` to run.
-Then each monster will move certain distance, according to its attributes and status.
-Each tower may or may not fire, depends on its individual position, attributes, and status etc. In between two clicks of `Next Frame` the player may also allowed to build or destroy towers, whenever resources are enough.
- * When the word `time` is every used in the task description (e.g. 2.iii) , it refers to one *frame* (a click of `Next Frame`) or several frames.

-### Rules applies to COMP3111-H groups only.
-### Tasks (16 points of project Total)

-#### Regular Individual-Task - applies to both 3111 and 3111H students
+#### Arena - Regular Individual-Task - applies to both 3111 and 3111H students
 1. Arena Building (15)
     1. Indicate the grid that a monster show up and the grid representing end-zone with png images.
     The image must shall be shown at the back when there is a monster on the grid.
 Create/choose your own image.
 (1)